A new way of understanding reward

 - ensure the external competitiveness of the total reward program, so that the level and mix of remuneration is positioned against the right comparator groups, at the right levels

 - develop reward programmes that most cost effectively meet the motivational and retention needs of employees

 - ensure employees have buy-in and understand new programs, which in turn, will increase employee commitment/engagement

 - ensure line managers fully understand the programs and can lead in implementing them

 Why Hay Group

 At Hay Group, we will strive to understand your business and how designing rewards right can make a difference.
 Most of all, we ‘know’ people, what motivates them and how to effectively influence them.

-The result is a total remuneration programme or programmes (base salary plus short-term incentives, long-term incentives and the value of benefits programmes) that ensures your organisation is providing the appropriate amount of remuneration, in the right ways.
+The result is a total remuneration program or programs (base salary plus short-term incentives, long-term incentives and the value of benefits programs) that ensures your organisation is providing the appropriate amount of remuneration, in the right ways.

 Hay Group’s approach